How to Change SRD Phone Number in 2026 β All Methods

 How the Face Scan Works, Step by Step

-No camera or no smartphone?
-Visit a SASSA office.
-They can do the biometric capture in person with their equipment.
+No smartphone camera at all?
+Go to your nearest SASSA office.
+Staff can do the biometric capture in person.

 |